Nister21/Data-Visualization-with-Tableau/README.md

 ---

 ## 📌 Conclusion
-This project demonstrates my ability to use Tableau to create interactive dashboards that not only present complex data but also provide act
+This project demonstrates my ability to use Tableau to create interactive dashboards that not only present complex data but also provide actionable insights.
+It showcases how data visualization can enhance decision-making and storytelling by converting raw data into understandable, visually engaging narratives.